14 things to know about building an oak frame home — from cost to design

-You have several options of oak frame for your project which can contribute to either a modern or traditional finish.
+You have several options for your oak frame, which can contribute to either a modern or traditional finish.
 This is largely led by your choice of hidden or exposed frame.

 Hidden oak frame houses are usually based on a heavy oak frame, although it could be Douglas fir, and they invariably have a more open feel to the structure.
 They are a perfect match for large glazed areas.